Football Manager Guides | Scouting

 Simply put, a wonderkid is a media description given to a player under the age of 21 years old who has a high current ability level relative to his age.
 This does not mean that he will be a world-class player in the years to come, or that he has a high potential ability.

-You see sometimes we put too much emphasis on signing wonderkids for our teams when the reality is a wonderkid doesn’t always develop as expected.
+You see sometimes we put too much emphasis on signing wonderkids for our teams when the reality is an FM20 wonderkid doesn’t always develop as expected.
 Take, for example, Ravel Morrison.
 He was once hailed as the ‘best he had ever seen’ by Sir Alex Ferguson.
 What went wrong?

 For him it was his personality, for others it could be injury proneness, a lack of playing time, or poor training.
 Additionally, they may have already reached their potential ability, so there is no further room for them to develop.